zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 More information on [Iteration 47](modeling/Iteration_47_select_instead_of_verify.md) and [Iteration 45](modeling/Iteration_45_improve_verifier.md).

-### Solving the tasks using code did not worked for me
+### Solving the tasks using code did not work for me

 I also tried to expand on the Omni-ARC approach by training the model to do the additional tasks:

 - `examples -> code`.
 This is the approach used by Ryan Greenblat with GPT-4o
 - `code + input -> output`.
 This is equivalent to the first task, but instead of giving examples as input, it gives the code definition of the problem.

-To do so I build a small domain specific language (DSL) and recreated 285 of the ARC training tasks with python code.
+To do so I built a small domain specific language (DSL) and recreated 285 of the ARC training tasks with python code.
 This was a laborious process that took around 3 weeks.

 Unfortunately the model did not generalize well.
 It could only solve 5% of the evaluation tasks, and those